mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 Here are the differences:
 - Namespace changed from `MvvmDialogs` to `HanumanInstitute.MvvmDialogs`
 - Platform-specific code is in separate Wpf/Avalonia assembly
-- XAML namespace changed from `https://github.com/FantasticFiasco/mvvm-dialogs` to `https://github.com/mysteryx93/HanumanInstitute.MvvmDialogs`
+- XAML registration is no longer required
 - All dialogs are shown using async methods.
 For WPF (only), sync methods remain available for compatibility.
 - Custom dialogs are treated the same way as standard dialogs
 - ICloseable / IActivable allow easily closing and activating the View from the ViewModel.